umee-network/umee/x/metoken/README.md

 every swap will be transferred to the reserves and a percentage of every withdrawal will be taken from the reserves.
 This portion is determined by the parameters of every asset in the Index.

 All the reserves will be saved to the `metoken` module balance along with all the fees.
-The amount of fees for every asset will be saved to the `metoken` module state.
-The reserves will be `balance - fee` for every asset.
+The amount of fees for every asset will be saved to the `metoken` module [State](#state).
+The reserves are equal to `balance - fee` for every asset.

-### Fees

-Every charged fee to the user will be transferred to the `metoken` module balance and the value will be added to the [State](#state).
-In that way it is possible to discriminate between the reserves and fees saven on the `metoken` module balance.

 #### Reserves Re-balancing

 The frequency of the Reserves Re-balancing will be determined by module parameter `rebalancing_frequency`.
 The workflow for every asset of each Index is as follows:

 - Get the amount of Token transferred to the `leverage` module, stored in `metoken` module [State](#state).
-- Get the amount of Token maintained in the `metoken` module balance and deduct it by the fees amount stored in `metoken` module [State](#state).
+- Get the amount of Token maintained in the `metoken` module balance and deduct it by the fee amount stored in `metoken` module [State](#state).
 The result is the amount of Token reserves.
 - Check if the portion of reserves is bellow the desired and transfer the missing amount from `leverage` module to `metoken` reserves.